 - Track & trace.
 Perhaps this should be on top of this list.
 If the purchase was for a reasonable amount of money, or the product is something the customer wants asap, track and trace allows them to see where the product is at any time (for instance ‘in production’, in the warehouse’, ‘delivery on its way to your house’).

 That track & trace can usually be done by an app or online.
-Next to that, I find it comforting to receive updates per email as well about delivery dates, delays and things like that.
+But you should really consider sending updates per email as well about delivery dates, delays and things like that.
 Domino’s Pizza even tells you via push notifications that your pizza is in the oven.
 Apple sends an email a week before the delivery of your new iPhone.
 That’s not an email you’ll consider spam, right?
-Feel free to keep your customer up-to-speed on his purchase/delivery.
+Feel free to keep your customers up-to-speed on their purchase/delivery.

 As mentioned at the top of this article, this isn’t a conversion guide for your checkout process.
 It deals with your checkout page UX.
-I wanted to write this article due to a number of personal shopping experiences.
-I think the checkout page UX shouldn’t have to differ much per webshop, to be honest.
-And I think most of my experiences are not just my own.
+We think the checkout page UX shouldn’t have to differ much per webshop.
+And the checkout page UX shouldn’t discourage potential buyers from completing a purchase!